 Our collaborative approach to working with leading medical experts, academic bodies and leading charities ensure our care is of the very highest standards.
-Our work with the Contented Dementia Trust to introduce the SPECAL approach to dementia care helps us to understand and discover what is important to the person living with dementia, enabling us to develop a purposeful and meaningful programme of care.
+This helps us to understand and discover what is important to the person living with dementia, enabling us to develop a purposeful and meaningful programme of care.

-All our professional carers are trained in the SPECAL approach to dementia care and our management team complete a higher-level dementia care training programme.
+All our professional carers are trained in dementia care and our management team complete a higher-level dementia care training programme.
 It does not stop there.
 Our care teams receive on-going coaching, mentoring and support based on latest thinking and research that ensure they have the knowledge, skills and aptitude to deliver positive dementia care.